Improving Vagal Tone

 Vagal “Exercises”

 Just as specific exercises can tone and strengthen a target muscle group, so too can various actions and activities help to boost our vagal tone.
-Genetics can’t be changed but they can be overcome!
+Similarly, in the same way you don’t run a marathon or dead-lift 200lbs straight out of the gate, it’s healthy to start slowly, acknowledge where you are at today, and build as you gain strength.

 Breath exercises

-NB: These are truly “exercises” so be mindful of challenging yourself with practice by increasing the length of musical phrases, and the power of the breath (volume) within each phrase.
+NB: These are truly “exercises” for the diaphragm/vagus nerve so be mindful of challenging yourself with practice by increasing the length of musical phrases, and the power of the breath (volume) within each phrase over time.

 Hydrotherapy